Man found sleeping in car in Mongmong with gun on his lap

-A man found sleeping in a parked vehicle with a gun on his lap has been arrested.
+A man found sleeping in a parked vehicle with a gun on his lap has been arrested and now faces felony charges.

-Officers conducted a pat down and found an object in his pocket, which he allegedly admitted: “It's my meth, sir.”
+Officers conducted a pat-down and found an object in Aldrich's pocket, which he allegedly admitted: “It's my meth, sir.”

 The item was actually an improvised glass pipe with a white frost that was suspected to be methamphetamine, documents state.